TomasHubelbauer/ios-app-web-control/README.md

 ### Flow

-1. The user decides to use the web control functionality
-2. The user navigates to the web control menu in the mobile app
-3. The mobile app prompts the user to visit the web app
+1. The user decides to use web control, clicks Web Control in the mobile app and the mobile app shows the web app URL to visit
+    - Currently for simplification, a web view is shown in the mobile app and direct communication is used between the apps
+    - In the future, the actual web app will be run in a browser on a laptop and the communication will go over the QR channel
-    - It also intiates a peer connection and a data channel
+    - The mobile app, upon clicking Web Control, creates a peer connection and a data channel (without offer or answer)
-    - It also starts scanning for the offer and candidates
-    - Either it already gathers candidates here and rotates them...
+    - The mobile app starts listening for messages from the web app (for now direct communication, in the future a QR channel)
-4. The web app initiates a peer connection and data channel, makes an offer and displays it
+2. The web application is opened and it initiates a peer connection and a data channel and waits for negotiation request
+3. The web app requires negotiation and creates an offer, then sets it as its local description and sends its SDP to the mobile app
-    - it also starts scanning for the answer and candidates
+    - The web app also starts listening for messages from the mobile app immediately after startup (now direct, future QR channel)
-5. The web app gathers candidates and rotates the offer and candidates codes
+    - The web app will start generating candidates at this point and sending them to the mobile app as messages too

-At step 5 or 6 the mobile application may notice an offer or a candidate code.

-In case of a candidate, it is added to the mobile application's peer connection.

-In case of an offer (only the first time it is seen):

-1. The mobile application adds the offer as its remote description
+4. The mobile app receives the offer SDP message and sets it as its remote description or candidate and adds it to its connection
-2. The mobile application creates an answer
+    - The mobile app creates an answer to the offer message and sets it as its local description, then sends its SDP to the web app
-    - In case candidates are only being gathered here, it starts rotating them
-    - It display the answer

-At this point the web app is rotating its candidates and its offer and the mobile app is rotating its candidates and its answer.

-The web application may notice the mobile applications candidates or answer.

-In case of a candidate, it is added to the web application's peer connection.

-In case of an answer (only the first time it is seen):
+    - The mobile app will start gathering ICE candidates at this point and sending them to the web app as messages

-1. The web application add the answer as its remote description
+5. The web app receives the answer SDP message and sets it as its remote description or candidate and adds it to its connection
-2. The web application creates a pranswer (needed?)
+    - Maybe creation of a pranswer is needed here?

-At this point the data channel should open at both ends.
+6. At this point the data channel should open at both ends

-In the future the web application may be changed to be able to act as a peer (offerer or answered) so that web applications can interconnect with any acting as the first offered.
+In the future the web application may be changed to be able to act as a peer (offerer or answered) so that web applications can interconnect with any other and all have the ability to offer first.

 The mobile application will always be an answered only, because the web application doesn't benefit from the mobile one being used as a remote control.
 (Or does it?)